Asbestos

 Asbestos is the name given to a group of fibrous silicate minerals that can potentially cause lung disease if inhaled.

-The most commonly found household building materials that contain asbestos are asbestos-cement products (also called 'fibro' and 'AC Sheeting')
+The most commonly found household building materials that contain asbestos are asbestos-cement products (also called 'fibro' or 'AC Sheeting').

 Generally the presence of asbestos in home building materials does not pose a risk to health unless the material is broken, deteriorating or disturbed in such a way that dust containing asbestos fibres is produced.